HumanSignal/label-studio/docs/source/guide/prompts_create.md

     Target projects must meet the following criteria:
     * The labeling configuration for the project must be compatible with the **Type** you selected above:
         * For text classification, this means that the labeling configuration for the project must use `Choice` tags.
         * For NER, this means that the labeling configuration for the project must use `Label` tags.
-    * The labeling configuration cannot include multi-class classification.
-This means that setting the  `choice="multiple"` parameter is not supported for either the `<Labels>` or `<Choices>` tags.
+    * The project must have one output type (`Choice` or `Label`) and not a mix of both.
     * The project must include text data.
 While it can include other data types such as images or video, it must include `<Text>`.
     * You must have access to the project.
 If you are in the Manager role, you need to be added to the project to have access.
     * The project cannot be located in your Personal Sandbox workspace.
+    * While projects connected to an ML backend will still appear in the list of eligible projects, we do not recommend using Prompts with an ML backend.

 ## Types